Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Introduction

 Azure customers have had a difficult time implementing a RADIUS solution because Azure is more limited than Active Directory (AD) in supporting WPA2-Enterprise and 802.1x.
 Luckily, SecureW2 offers a PKI solution that integrates with Entra ID.
-Users are able to use their AD credentials for 802.1x authentication, but we can take it one step further.
+Users can use their AD credentials for 802.1x authentication, but we can take it one step further.
 Azure customers no longer need to be shackled to password-based authentication methods now that SecureW2 offers the first Azure passwordless solution.

 SecureW2 has rolled out Dynamic RADIUS, which introduces a revolutionary way to authenticate users and enforce policies to create and strengthen a WPA2-Enterprise network.
 Once configured in Azure, Dynamic RADIUS can perform enhanced certificate-based authentication, runtime-level policy enforcement, and security redundancies.